-Javier Fernández Contreras (Granada, 1982) is a Geneva-based architect, architectural theorist, and the head of the Department of Space Design / Interior Architecture at HEAD – Genève.
+Javier Fernández Contreras, PhD, is an architect and architectural theorist, and he serves as the dean of the Department of Space Design/Interior Architecture at HEAD – Genève.
 His work explores the relationship between architecture, representation, and media, with a specific focus on the role of interiors in the construction of contemporaneity.
-Contreras is the director of several BA, MA, and research programs, including MAIA (Master of Arts in Interior Architecture) and Scènes de Nuit, a research platform that investigates the entanglements between night and architecture.

 2084: A DIORAMA OF THE FUTURE